 My advice for prospective students would be to make the most of it, despite how cliché that sounds!
 University offers so many extra opportunities so you have to take them.
 This way, you will grow as a person, as well as develop practical skills.
 For example, make sure you engage with volunteering opportunities and placements.
 During a Social Sciences placement one summer, I was working on a research project about the residents of Newcastle with learning disabilities who have been victims of crime.
 This experience provided me with invaluable skills, such as how to organise face-to-face focus group interviews, make posters for advertising the event, find people through various organisations who might be interested to hear the findings and finally, present the research results.
 I have also volunteered as an appropriate adult with Northumbria Police on the Local Appropriate Adult Scheme, which is run by the Sunderland academic team.
 This experience provided me with practical skills of working with vulnerable people and the police, which I believe will improve my CV and increase my employability.

 The University of Sunderland has helped me to build my confidence as an EU citizen living in the UK.
-It has given me a new perspective to life where I realised how the world actually works around me.
+It has given me a new perspective of life where I realised how the world actually works around me.
 Studying here was one of the best decisions I have ever made.”

 Published 28 April 2020